NSP-0123456/ahk4tc/README.md

 It can change icon and view/edit as an auto indented script in notepad.\
 This is an autohotkey v2 version.
 Total Commander can be a little unresponsive when updating VirtualPanel.

+# AHK ignore untracked script
+The script add all untracked files/Folder as entry in .gitignore file.\
+You can remove the esction between the commented section inside the file.